Agilo/medusa-plugin-bundles/medusa-plugin-bundles/README.md

 3\.
 Implement your storefront.

-- Either use our `medusa-react` hooks from the `medusa-plugin-bundles-client` to list bundles in your storefront.
+- Either use `medusa-react` hooks from the [`@agilo/medusa-plugin-bundles-client`](https://github.com/Agilo/medusa-plugin-bundles/tree/master/dev/medusa-plugin-bundles-client) to list bundles in your storefront.
 - Or directly consume the Store API endpoints that the plugin adds to Medusa.

 ## Contributing